honeycombio/honeycomb-network-agent/DEVELOPING.md

 To remove the agent:

-`make unapply-network-agent` or `kubectl delete -f smoke-tests/deployment.yaml`
+`make unapply-agent` or `kubectl delete -f smoke-tests/deployment.yaml`

 ## Optionally install the "greetings" example app